In France, a cemetery of harkis children forgotten for 42 years reappears from the past

 However, this file contains a report from the gendarmerie dated 1979, in edifying terms, which attests that the authorities of the time knew of the existence of this cemetery.

-Its authors even advise not “to publicize the affair too much, which could have unfortunate twists, especially if it were brought to the attention of the leaders of the movement for the defense of repatriated Algerians, former harkis”.
+Its authors even advise not “to publicize the affair too much, which might have unfortunate twists, especially if it were brought to the attention of the leaders of the movement for the defense of repatriated Algerians, former harkis”.

-L’Aracan challenges: why the authorities, informed in 1979 of the existence of the cemetery when the bodies or bones of the children could still have been found – because today these chances are slim – and returned to their families thanks to contacts with the associations, have they not acted?
+L’Aracan challenges: why the authorities, informed in 1979 of the existence of the cemetery when the bodies or bones of the children might still have been found – because today these chances are slim – and returned to their families thanks to contacts with the associations, have they not acted?

 When questioned, the minister judges that these “are things that are morally abnormal vis-à-vis these families”.
 “There were unworthy practices there”.
 According to her, the scope of the excavations is in particular “recognition” and “the path to forgiveness that the President of the Republic wished for”.